Canonical Resource Management Infrastructure Implementation Guide

 NOTE: $data-requirements allows the client to decide what is needed to download (versus what might already have been downloaded), whereas $package always ships the actual resources.

-Both $package and $data-requirements operations are available for all canonical resources:
+Both $package and $data-requirements operations are available for all canonical resources and non-canonical-artifacts:

 1. StructureDefinition, StructureMap